It's a New Day in Public Health.

 - Monitoring and reporting of communicable diseases and conditions

-- Field investigation of cases and outbreaks
+- Fielding investigation of cases and outbreaks

-- Community outreach and health education activities
+- Doing Community outreach and health education activities

 Local businesses, civic organizations, and other agencies may contact the Disease Outbreak Control Program to request information on the following: